This article will explain all these variances and how to choose the proper chart of accounts for your contracting company.

 The accounting method selected has a significant bearing on the chart of accounts for a contractor.
 The two methods are:

 This method accumulates all costs to a current asset account called construction in process (CIP).
 Other names for this account include work in process or construction in progress.
 All three names are acceptable.
 The key is that the account is similar to inventory.
 Think of a retail outlet for lawn equipment.
 The store buys the main product from the wholesaler and then assemblies the item and may add some accessories.
 Once this item makes it to the retail floor, it has materials, labor and other types of costs accumulated as the total cost for this one particular item.
-It sits on the balance sheet as inventory for retail and as construction in process for a contractor.
+It sits on the balance sheet as inventory for retail.
+With construction, the concept is similar.
+The contractor buys materials, adds labor and ends up with a product for sales; in this case a house.
 Therefore, the CIP account mirrors the inventory account for a retailer.

 The difference is on the liabilities side of the equation.
 A retailer generally pays for the materials via its vendor accounts.
 Since retailing has a shorter working capital cycle, the cash to pay the end bills is customarily fronted by the retailer’s retained earnings or some kind of line of credit.
 With contractors, it is different.
 Here projects are customarily longer term in the working capital cycle.
 Custom homes take nine to twelve months start to finish to complete the working capital cycle.
 Furthermore, it gets a little more complicated because the homeowner or end buyer will make deposits on the contract.
 Banks may front money for the work.
 Therefore, the balance sheet has a separated section within current liabilities to identify all these monetary resources.
 Look at this standard presentation for the contractor related to the completed contract method:

 Take note, the completed contract method utilizes three distinct accounts on the balance sheet for the contractor.

 - Construction in Process (CIP) – current asset

 - Project Notes – current liability